huggingface/blog/ethical-charter-multimodal.md

 ---
-title: "Putting ethics principles at the core of the research lifecycle"
+title: "Putting ethical principles at the core of the research lifecycle"
-thumbnail: TODO
+thumbnail: /blog/assets/70_ethical-charter/thumbnail.png
 ---

+<h1>Putting ethical principles at the core of the research lifecycle</h1>
-<h1>Ethical charter - Multimodal project</h1>
+<h2>Ethical charter - Multimodal project</h2>

 <div class="blog-metadata">
     <small>Published May 19, 2022.</small>